CZF does not have the Existence Property: The Model

 Furthermore, since we already know that for every $a \in \vg{\pcaa}$, $\mathbf{i}_r \vdone a = a$, all we have to check is the following:

 and

 We show by induction that these conditions hold for every $a \in \vg{\pcaa}$.

 Suppose that $\langle 0, f, b \rangle \in a$.
 Then since this has been labelled with $0$, we know that $b$ \emph{is also partly symmetric}.
-Also $b$ is of strictly lower rank, so we can apply induction here and the above arguments to get
+Also $b$ appears earlier in the inductive definition of $V_1(\pcaa)$, so we can apply induction here and the above arguments to get

 However, recall that we defined $\mathbf{i}_r$ using the fixed point theorem so that for all $f$,

 (and the same equations for $(\mathbf{i}_r)_1$).

 Hence $\mathbf{i}_r \vdzero a = a$ as required.